Aaron Osmond: SB39 – Home School Amendments

 Osmond’s SB39 in 2014 provided greater freedom for homeschool students and their parents to pursue education with more freedom than had been previously allowed by the state.
 The bill modified procedures for getting a student excused from public school and eliminated mandatory instructional requirements for homeschool students.
 This allowed the homeschool students to focus on their education rather than meeting a mandated number of hours or topics as decided by the state.
 Many homeschool parents saw this as a victory that allowed them the freedom to emphasize and pace their children’s education in a way best suited for them.
-(KSL Homeschool Relief).
 Osmond clarified that he believed parents should be primarily responsible for their children’s education, with the state serving in a secondary position.
 The bill sparked some concern that some homeschool parents would use this freedom as an excuse to not educate their children, or to do so inadequately.
 The bill addressed some of these concerns by requiring homeschool students to still qualify for college entrance exams or workforce readiness metrics.
 Additionally, if a homeschool student returns to public school, SB39 included assessment procedures to ensure proper academic placement of that student.

 SB122 – Parental Rights in Public Education

 The sentiments Osmond began with SB39 and his homeschool amendments continued with SB122, which reformed parent rights in their children’s education.
 He felt strongly that parents should hold the primary responsibility to educate their children, and schools and the state held a second responsibility with an obligation to support parents.
-To support this, he created what he called the “parental bill of rights.”
+To support this, he created what he called the “parental bill of rights”.
 Of note, this bill gave parents the freedom to retain a student on a grade level (for academic, social, emotional, or other reasons), select or change a teacher, visit and observe school freely, excuse their student without a doctor’s note, and determine placement in specialized or advanced courses.